 Because antibiotics are doing their best to wipe out these friendly flora, it is critical that we add them back in through supplementation.

-I give Junior and Sulley NWC Total-Biotics on a daily basis.
+I give Junior and Sulley probiotics on a daily basis.
 When they are on an antibiotic though, I increase not only the amount I give but the variety and frequency as well.
-In addition to the Total-Biotics, I also give Junior and Sulley a complementary enzyme supplement (NWC Naturals Total-Zymes) which provides 16 different enzymes including digestive enzymes and prebiotics.
+In addition to the Nusentia Probiotic Miracle that I am giving now, I also give Junior and Sulley a complementary enzyme supplement (NWC Naturals Total-Zymes) which provides 16 different enzymes including digestive enzymes and prebiotics.

 2. Don’t Forget Your Prebiotics